riaancornelius/android-style-guide/Java-style-guide.md

 **Exception:** ```@Override``` may be omitted when the parent method is ```@Deprecated```.

+### Static members: qualified using class

+When a reference to a static class member must be qualified, it is qualified with that class's name, not with a reference or expression of that class's type.

+	Foo aFoo = ...;
+	Foo.aStaticMethod(); // good
+	aFoo.aStaticMethod(); // bad
+	somethingThatYieldsAFoo().aStaticMethod(); // very bad

+### Finalizers: not used

+It is extremely rare to override ```Object.finalize```.

+Tip: Don't do it.
+If you absolutely must, first read and understand Effective Java Item 7, "Avoid Finalizers," very carefully, and then don't do it.

+## Exception handling

+This is important enough to get it's own section

+### Basic exception handling

+Every Exception in Java extends the `Throwable` class (Directly or indirectly).
+The `Throwable` class has 2 direct subclasses: `Error` and `Exception`.
+Exceptions are further divided into checked and runtime exceptions.

+This gives us three types of exceptions in Java:

+1. **Errors:** Errors signify truly exceptional situations that your app cannot anticipate or recover from.
+For example, hardware failure, JVM crashes or out of memory errors.
+As these are so unpredictable and impossible to recover from, you should **never** catch these.
+2. **Checked Exceptions:** These are the exceptional scenarios that you can anticipate and recover from.
+Things like `FileNotFoundException` or `IOException`.
+These should be caught and logged as well as dealt with.
+If you are not going to deal with it, you should not catch it and let it propagate up to the caller to deal with.
+3. **Runtime Exceptions:** These are quite simply caused by bad programming or bugs in your code.
+These extend the `RuntimeException` class and include things like `NullPointerException` and `ArrayIndexOutOfBoundException`.
+These should never be caught and should rather be prevented by doing Null checks or bounds checking in your code.

 ### Caught exceptions: not ignored

 Except as noted below, it is very rarely correct to do nothing in response to a caught exception.
 (Typical responses are to log it, or if it is considered "impossible", rethrow it as an AssertionError.)